openspending/community.openspending.org/resources/gift/chapter9-intro.md

 * Involve civil society actors who use data and services provided by governments, to review and share ideas about existing and planned initiatives.
 Such actors could form advisory-panels on particular topics e.g. company data.

-* Create a well-maintained index of existing initiatives both an the demand and supply side, including methods of data release, re-use and presentation, discussion or activisim enabled by such information.
+* Create a well-maintained index of existing initiatives both an the demand and supply side, including methods of data release, re-use and presentation, discussion or activism enabled by such information.

 #### Technology Review